adezfouli/savigp/README.md

 * DerApproximator (0.52)
 * texttable (0.8.2)

-Numbers in the paranthesis indicate the tested version.
+Numbers in the parenthesis indicate the tested version.

 **Visualization**

-In order to plot the results generated, the the last line in the `GP/experiment_run.py` file should be uncommented:
+In order to plot the results generated, the last line in the `GP/experiment_run.py` file should be uncommented:

 ```Python
 ExperimentRunner.plot()
 ```

-In the case that the results of several experiments are in the result folder, then this method will plot average of the results.
-The type of plots depends on the likelihood function.
+In the case that the results of more than one experiment are in the result folder, then this method will plot the average of the results.
+The types of plots depend on the likelihood function.
 For example bar-charts are generated in the case of classification, and box-plots in the case of regression models.
 The type of likelihood is extracted from the `config_.csv` file.
 The plot function also exports the data used for graphs (e.g., the height of the bar charts and size of error-bars) into a separate folder called `graph_data`, which is one lever higher than the code folder.
 These data can be used to regenerate the plots using other tools.
 I used an R code for the plots in the paper.
 The code is in the file `graphs_R/graphs.R`.